 The US Mint produced the $10 Indian Gold Eagles with years of interruption from 1907 to 1933.
 The coins were struck at the US Mint facilities in Philadelphia, San Francisco and Denver.
 They are composed of 90% gold and 10% copper with each coin containing 0.48375 oz of gold.
-Close to 15 million Indian Gold Eagles were minted.
+Close to 15 million Indian Eagle gold coins were minted.
 However, only a tiny amount were minted in proof condition at the Philadelphia facility.
-Coins from certain years of production and/or mint facilities are now very rare and therefore valuable.

 Augustus Saint-Gaudens' design of the $10 Indian Gold Eagles depicts a leftward facing Lady Liberty wearing a Native American headdress on the obverse side.
 The word “LIBERTY” is inscribed on Lady Liberty's headband.
 Thirteen stars above the portrait are meant to represent the original states of the United States.

 The reverse side of the $10 Indian Gold Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
 “E PLURIBUS UNUM” is inscribed to the right of the eagle's head and “IN GOD WE TRUST” appears to the left of the eagle's breast (from 1908 on).
+The image above shows a coin from 1932 that has the motto on its reverse.
+Click here to see the reverse of a 1907 coin without motto.
 The coin's denomination (“TEN DOLLARS”) and “UNITED STATES OF AMERICA” is inscribed along the lower and upper edge of the coin.
 Indian Gold Eagles that were minted in San Francisco (mint mark: S) or Denver (mint mark: D) contain a mint mark next to the bundle of arrows.
-However, coins that were minted in Philadelphia don't have any mint mark.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 A unique feature of $10 Indian Gold Eagles is the coin's edge which features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.